Polymer/old-docs-site/articles/unit-testing-elements.md

 **That’s it!** We now have some simple assertion tests to test the attributes and events for a Polymer element work as expected.
 For a more complete reference to how we’ve gone about unit testing some of our elements, including `<core-selector>`, take a look at [`<core-tests>`](https://github.com/Polymer/core-tests).

-**Note:** While not covered in this guide, the `wct` tool has Gulp and Grunt integration as well as support for testing both local and remote browsers.
+**Note:** While not covered in this guide, the WCT tool has Gulp and Grunt integration as well as support for testing both local and remote browsers.
 For detailed information on how to use these features, see the `wct` [documentation](https://github.com/Polymer/web-component-tester).

 ## Conclusion